HankB/pmb/scripting-notes.md

 1. primary partition - boots
 1. extended and full logical partition - boots
 1. extended partition with small logical partition at the end - boots!

+## 2024-07-12 back to bash

+Performing some testing with `pmb-init` and some other distros including Ubuntu, Alma and also using a variety of media including SD card, USB/SSD and perhaps NVME SSD.

+### RpiOS

+Use imager to load OS and configure.
+SD and SATA SSD work.